quacksouls/lyf/doc/code_inline.md

 title: Inline
 ---

-Inline code by using the single back ticks.
+Inline code by using the single backticks.

 ```md
 Example of `inline code`.